DimaGalchenko/ai-general-dial-first-steps/tasks/t_optional/bedrock/setup_bedrock_models.md

 ---

-## AFTER ALL THE TASKS DON"T FORGET TO REMOVE API KEYs FROM core/config.json
+## AFTER ALL THE TASKS DON'T FORGET TO REMOVE API KEYs FROM core/config.json